Balboa Park station: BART station

 Even before the Ocean View Branch was abandoned, several proposals for rapid transit aimed to use the Ocean View Branch route (usually in conjunction with a Mission Street subway) and its Bernal Cut to avoid expensive tunneling through San Francisco's hills.
 Early plans for BART around 1960 considered several different routings for the Peninsula Line (then planned to extend to Palo Alto): the Bayshore Cutoff, the existing Twin Peaks Tunnel, a new bored tunnel crossing diagonally under the Mission District, and a Mission Street tunnel continuing via Alemany Boulevard.
 By 1961, the Mission Street tunnel and reuse of the Ocean View Branch was favored, with a station at Ocean Avenue.
 The plan was approved by voters in 1962.

 Early BART plans referred to many stations by the cross street, but most stations were ultimately named for the surrounding neighborhood or city.
-The Ocean Avenue station was named Balboa Park after the nearby municipal park by 1967.
+The BART Board approved the name "Balboa Park" (after the nearby municipal park) for the station at Ocean Avenue in December 1965.
 The station was sandwiched between I-280 and Elkton shops, a sliver of which was taken for construction.
 Construction of the station was 60% complete by mid-1970, with work expected to be finished the next year.
 The San Francisco portion of BART, including Balboa Park station, opened on November 5, 1973.

 Rather than having a single architecture firm design every station, BART had a number of architects (mostly local) design one or several stations each "so that each station will achieve a character of its own, suitable to its own unique environment".
 Balboa Park and Glen Park were designed by Ernest Born (who also designed the systemwide station signage) and Corlett & Spackman, with landscape work by Douglas Baylis.
 Both stations were designed in the brutalist style, with Balboa Park the "smaller and more intimate".
 It has headhouses on each side of Geneva Avenue, sized to be appropriate to the surrounding residential neighborhoods.
 Original plans called for a bus parking deck over the platform, but a late decision to omit it (Woods Division in the Dogpatch neighborhood was built instead) allowed for the north and south ends of the platform to be in open air.
 The walls of the platform area are covered with linear precast concrete forms, with five patterns repeated eightfold to generate "an apparently infinite variety".
 Other elements praised by architectural critics included overhead power conduits on the platform level, and the interplay of light and shadow among the geometric forms of the mezzanine.